AhmedRaza33/WAF/README.md

 ##  Setup Instructions
-Please install the required dependencies listed in `requirements.txt` before running the project.
+Please install the required dependencies before running the project.

 ##  How to Run the Project